Keyfactor/aws-secretsmanager-orchestrator/README.md

 6. **(optional) PAM Integration**

-    The AWS Secrets Manager   Integration Universal Orchestrator extension is compatible with all supported Keyfactor PAM extensions to resolve PAM-eligible secrets.
+    The AWS Secrets Manager Universal Orchestrator extension is compatible with all supported Keyfactor PAM extensions to resolve PAM-eligible secrets.
 PAM extensions running on Universal Orchestrators enable secure retrieval of secrets from a connected PAM provider.

     To configure a PAM provider, [reference the Keyfactor Integration Catalog](https://keyfactor.github.io/integrations-catalog/content/pam) to select an extension and follow the associated instructions to install it on the Universal Orchestrator (remote).